co2meal/sohnlab-wiki/How-to-change-primary-group-as-sohnlab.md

 2. It shows groups you are in.
 3. Check there's _sohnlab_

-Change your primary group as _sohnlab_
+Change your primary group into _sohnlab_
 ---

 1. Type `id` and see `gid=???` part.